MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Education/New-MgEducationUserAssignment.md

   - `[EducationSynchronizationProfileId <String>]`: key: id of educationSynchronizationProfile
   - `[EducationUserId <String>]`: key: id of educationUser

-INSTRUCTIONS `<IMicrosoftGraphEducationItemBody>`: educationItemBody
+INSTRUCTIONS <IMicrosoftGraphEducationItemBody>: educationItemBody
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Content <String>]`:
   - `[ContentType <String>]`: bodyType

-LASTMODIFIEDBY `<IMicrosoftGraphIdentitySet>`: identitySet
+LASTMODIFIEDBY <IMicrosoftGraphIdentitySet>: identitySet
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Application <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.
   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity

-RESOURCES <IMicrosoftGraphEducationAssignmentResource\[]>: Learning objects that are associated with this assignment.
+RESOURCES <IMicrosoftGraphEducationAssignmentResource[]>: Learning objects that are associated with this assignment.
 Only teachers can modify this list.
 Nullable.
   - `[Id <String>]`:
   - `[DistributeForStudentWork <Boolean?>]`: Indicates whether this resource should be copied to each student submission for modification and submission.
 Required
   - `[Resource <IMicrosoftGraphEducationResource>]`: educationResource